 #7.
 Sleep well

 Everything was sacrificed just so I could increase my traffic compared to the previous month.
-Also, my health was damaged (e.g. stomach problems became more serious) and consequences are still present till this day.
+Also, my health was damaged (e.g., stomach problems became more serious), and the consequences are still present to this day.

-While I believe that you can still work more than 8 hours per day (especially if you enjoy what you’re doing), you should definitely get proper sleep.
+While I believe you can still work more than 8 hours per day (especially if you enjoy your work), you should definitely get proper sleep.
 Every day.
 I’m not talking about 4 hours.
 Think of 7 or 8 hours at least.
 Your future self will thank you.

 Things I don’t do anymore

 Obviously, not everything worked for me and some things had to be abandoned.
 For example:

 - I unsubscribed from the majority of newsletters and other sources of information.
 I cannot consume THAT MUCH.
 And just constantly feeling like I’m missing out on things is not good.
 In this case, less is more.
 So I reduced the number of blogs/newsletters/podcasts/etc. I follow maybe less than 5 (instead of 20 or 30).